vikingdata/articles/databases/mysql/mysql_replication.md

 2. [Convert replication to GTID](#convert)
 3. [Causing replication break with normal replication](#break)
     * Execute commands on master without recording it to binlog.
-    * Start a transaction and kill mysql before transaction ends.
+    * Run out of diskspace on Master and restart Master.
     * Make data or schema changes on Slave(s)
 6. [Resetting replication](#replication)
    * Try start slave